awoods/collectionbuilder.github.io/_howto/visualstudiocode.md

 ## Step 1

 - Open your Visual Studio Code and scroll down to the gear icon in the bottom left hand corner of the window.
-{% include bootstrap/figure.md img="howto/visualstudio/screenshot.3.updated.png" caption="click gear icon" alt="screen shot of gear icon" class="w-50"%}
+{% include bootstrap/figure.md img="howto/visualstudio/screenshotgears2copy.png" caption="click gear icon" alt="screen shot of gear icon" class="w-50"%}

 - the select the "settings" option.
-{% include bootstrap/figure.md img="howto/visualstudio/screenshot.4.png" caption="click the settings button" alt="screen shot of the settings button" class="w-50"%}
+{% include bootstrap/figure.md img="howto/visualstudio/screenshotsettings.png" caption="click the settings button" alt="screen shot of the settings button" class="w-50"%}

 - Toward the top right-hand corner of the window you will see a file icon, click on it.
-{% include bootstrap/figure.md img="howto/visualstudio/screenshot.5.png" caption="click on this file icon" alt="screen shot of the file icon" class="w-50"%}
+{% include bootstrap/figure.md img="howto/visualstudio/screenshotfile.png" caption="click on this file icon" alt="screen shot of the file icon" class="w-50"%}

 - You will be taken to a tab which will contain two curly brackets.
 Note: if there is any text contained inside of the brackets delete it now, but leave the brackets.
-{% include bootstrap/figure.md img="howto/visualstudio/sreenshot.6.png" caption="click on this file icon" alt="screen shot of the file icon" class="w-50"%}
+{% include bootstrap/figure.md img="howto/visualstudio/sreenshot.6.png" caption="curly brackets" alt="screen shot of the file icon" class="w-50"%}

 - You will then copy and paste this code in between the brackets.
+This will update your settings to what we believe will work compatibly with Collection Builder's needs.

 {:.alert .alert-success}
 "editor.minimap.enabled": false,